-If there is damage to your landscaping or grade because of neighboring construction, it will be that builder’s responsibility to address the situation and arrange for returning your yard to its original state.
+- If there is damage to your landscaping or grade because of neighboring construction, it will be that builder’s responsibility to address the situation and return your yard to it’s original state.

 WHY IS THE GRADE HIGHER NEXT TO MY SIDEWALK AND DRIVEWAY?

-The grade is higher next to your sidewalk/driveway to protect the base under the concrete from being washed away.
+- The grade is higher next to your sidewalk and driveway to protect the base under the concrete from being washed away.